-Our goal at the Parkinson Support Center of Northern Nevada is to connect people with Parkinson's Disease and their loved ones with all the resources available in Northern Nevada that we can find.
+Our goal at the Parkinson Support Center of Northern Nevada is to connect people with Parkinson's disease and their loved ones with all the resources available in northern Nevada that we can find.

-Support groups provide a place for people impacted by Parkinson's disease and to share information and experiences.
+PD Community Groups provide a place for people impacted by Parkinson's disease and to share information and experiences.
 This includes patients, families, caregivers, and friends.
 Groups may host presentations by professionals, such as neurologists with expertise in movement disorders, fitness trainers with PD experience, financial or legal planners who can help with medical billing and insurance issues, home care providers, etc.

 Support Programs When You've Been Diagnosed with PD

 You'll find information on local and online support groups.

 We also give links to sites with general information on PD and specifically for Young Onset PD.